BGMEA requests Biman to improve cargo handling services

 Bangladesh Garment Manufacturers and Exporters Association (BGMEA) has requested Biman Bangladesh Airlines to improve air cargo handling services at Hazrat Shahjalal International Airport to facilitate RMG exports.

-BGMEA President Faruque Hassan made the request during his meeting with Managing Director and CEO of Biman Bangladesh Airlines, Dr Abu Saleh Mostafa Kamal, at the latter's office in Dhaka today, said a press release.
+BGMEA President Faruque Hassan made the request during his meeting with Managing Director and CEO of Biman Bangladesh Airlines, Dr. Abu Saleh Mostafa Kamal, at the latter's office in Dhaka today.

+BGMEA Vice President Md.
+Shahidullah Azim, Director Tanvir Ahmed and former Director Md.
+Ashikur Rahman (Tuhin) also attended the meeting.

 The BGMEA President also requested for improving the cargo handling situation at the cargo village which has a shortage of ground handling staff and required equipment and machinery.